iotaledger/iota/crates/iota-graphql-rpc/README.md

 Per default, the GraphQL server will be served on `127.0.0.1:8000`.

-To configure the DB URL, node RPC URL for transaction execution, the GraphQL server host and port or any specific any server options, you can pass the following arguments:
+To configure the DB URL, node RPC URL for transaction execution and the GraphQL server you can pass the following arguments:

 ```
 cargo run --bin iota-graphql-rpc start-server [--db-url] [--node-rpc-url] [--host] [--port] [--config]
 ```

-`--config` expects a path to a TOML server configuration file.
+To further configure the GraphQL service, you can provide a TOML configuration file with the `--config` argument.

-Example `.toml` with server options:
+An example `.toml` configuration could look like this:

 ```toml
 [limits]